AGoodnight/AGoodnight/README.md

 ### Current Dives

 - Practical Cryptography for server side security
-- Undestanding the fundamentals of AI <i>( Such as Neural Networks and Regression Statistical Analysis )</i>
+- Understanding the fundamentals of AI <i>( Such as Neural Networks and Regression Statistical Analysis )</i>

 ### Favorite things to build during self-study